 Investigation by Social Services

-After filing the Adoption Request, we will forward the request to the appropriate California social services agency which will conduct a brief investigation of the proposed adoption.
+After filing the Adoption Request, we will forward the request to the appropriate California social services agency, or private agency, which will conduct a brief investigation of the proposed adoption.
 This includes gathering relevant identifying documents (e.g. birth certificates) as well as participating in interviews with the social services representative, which will generally include an interview of the child as well.
 Most investigations are straightforward, and the state’s interest is in promoting adoption whenever it is in the best interests of the child.
 When a child is Native American, additional steps may apply under federal law before the adoption can be approved.

 Termination of Non-custodial Parental Rights